 A Track Record of Distinction

 Gates Cambridge Scholarship: The Gates Cambridge Scholarships, funded by the Bill and Melinda Gates Foundation, are globally competitive awards that cover all of the costs for full-time graduate study and research in any subject available at the University of Cambridge.
-Chris Carter, Carolina’s 2011 Gates Cambridge recipient, earned his bachelor’s degree in political science and history and served as co-chair of the Honors Carolina Student Advisory Board.
+Carolina is home to two Gates Cambridge recipients: Chris Carter, a 2011 Honors Carolina alum, and Casey Rimland, a UNC medical student.